By Matt Wiech

 Ice screws come in various lengths ranging from 10 to 22 cm.
 The shorter 10-13 cm ice screws can be placed in thinner ice without hitting the rock underneath.
 For this reason, most climbers will carry at least a couple of shorter screws.
 Early in the season when the ice is thinner, or if a particular climb is mostly thin ice, a climber may choose to carry more 10-13 cm screws.

-Screws that are 16 cm long make up the meat of a typical ice climbing rack.
+Screws that are 16 or 17 cm long make up the meat of a typical ice climbing rack.
 Screws of this length placed properly in good, hard ice are quite strong.
 It’s not uncommon for a leader to place eight or more ice screws of this length as intermediate protection while climbing a standard ice route.

-Longer screws of 19 or 22 cm length are useful when you need extra security if the ice near the surface is not as strong.
+Longer screws of 19 to 22 cm length are useful when you need extra security if the ice near the surface is not as strong.
 A longer ice screw can also be used to drill two adjoining holes in the ice to make a thread-type anchor.

 Choose Ice Screws That Are Easy to Place